About Sciatica – The Sciatic Nerve

 - Pregnancy: also experienced by women during pregnancy due to increased weight and pressure on the spine and lower back.
 It resolves on its own after the pregnancy is over.

 - Pain: it often starts slowly.
-Sciatica pain may get worse: after standing or sitting, at night, when sneezing, coughing or laughing, when bending backwards more than a few yards, especially if it is caused by spinal stenosis.
+Sciatica pain may get worse: after standing or sitting, at night, when sneezing, coughing or laughing, when bending backward more than a few yards, especially if it is caused by spinal stenosis.

 - Numbness or a burning and tingling sensation radiating down the lower limbs.